What is Dysbiosis? … and do I have it.

 Vegetables, in particular, provide beneficial prebiotic fibers to allow your good species of bacteria to thrive.
 Artificial sweeteners and sulfites (a common preservative) also decrease levels of beneficial bacteria.

-Cesarean section birth exposes newborns to less beneficial bacteria than a vaginal birth and these affects can last up to 6 months, sometimes a C – section is necessary birth but more and more it is happening by choice and it can have long lasting affects on a child’s beneficial bacteria leading to immune system issues later in life.
+Cesarean section birth exposes newborns to less beneficial bacteria than a vaginal birth and these effects can last up to 6 months, sometimes a C – section is necessary to birth but more and more it is happening by choice and it can have long-lasting affects on a child’s beneficial bacteria leading to immune system issues later in life.

 Environment, people living on farms and in situations where they are exposed to animals have a better gut microflora then people living in cities and this is known as the hygiene hypothesis.
 Using antibacterial soaps and being obsessive with cleanliness, especially for children, can lead to less exposure to bacteria that can help to stimulate the immune system and has been shown to be associated with a higher rate of allergies.

 Because of the important role that bacteria plays on our digestive function one of the first things that may give you clues to dysbiosis are digestion issues like bloating, excessive gas (especially if smelly), constipation, diarrhea, and nausea.
 These types of symptoms are common with dysbiosis but they do not have to be present and you may have more vague symptoms like fatigue, headaches, joint pain, weight gain, hormonal irregularities, food intolerances, and skin problems.

 There is a lot of research now going into probiotics and the role that these beneficial bacteria have on mental health and there is a lot of good research showing that the imbalance of gut bacteria can lead to depression, anxiety, obsessive-compulsive disorder and worsen the symptoms of autism.